hniska/csm-nso-lookup-package/README.md

 ## Usage

-Have the NSO service template populate the csm-lookup table and then wait for the update-lookup.py script to create the lookup file and the workflow to reload it.
+Have the NSO service template populate the csm-lookup table and then wait for the update-lookup.py script to create the lookup file and the enrichment workflow to reload it.

-Add something like this to you service template
+Add something like this to the service template

 ```xml
 <config xmlns="http://tail-f.com/ns/config/1.0">